Sidestep These Bathroom Blunders and Get the Most Out of Your Remodel

 Yes, the turquoise-tiled shower needs upgrading, and the lack of storage space needs to be addressed, but don’t forget about ventilation!
 After all, none of your fabulous upgrades will last long without it.
 If your current bathroom doesn’t have a window, now is the time to see the light.

-Of any room in a house, the bathroom absolutely needs ventilation.
-If you live in a cold climate, windows are still a practical upgrade so long as they’re energy efficient.
+Of any room in a house, the bathroom seriously needs ventilation.
+If you live in a cold climate, windows are still a practical upgrade so long as they’re energy-efficient.
 And the added natural light will do wonders for your morning grooming ritual.
 Window or not, all bathrooms need ceiling fans for keeping the air fresh and removing moisture.
-And if your bathroom is ‘landlocked’, ask your contractor about installing an operable skylight.
+And if your bathroom is ‘landlocked,’ ask your contractor about installing an operable skylight.

 Choosing difficult-to-clean materials

 Ceiling to floor glass doors look great, but if you’ve ever tried to clean mineral deposits, you know the struggle.
-Glass shower separators are going to get splashed with water and dirt and soap on a regular basis.
-And if you’re not a fan of breaking out the rubber gloves and mild abrasive cleansers every other week, you may want to think about other materials… or hiring a cleaning service.
+Glass shower separators are going to get splashed with water and dirt and soap regularly.
+And if you’re not a fan of breaking out the rubber gloves and mild abrasive cleansers every other week, you may want to think about other materials or hiring a cleaning service.

-When choosing materials, think about where mold and mildew tend to build up (hint: in corners, crevices, tracks, contours, and anywhere that two materials meet).
-Remember that white grout cleans nicely because it can be bleached, and porcelain can be brought back to life again and again with mild abrasives like Softscrub or BonAmi.
+When choosing materials, think about where mold and mildew tend to build up (hint: in corners, crevices, tracks, contours, and anywhere that two elements meet).
+Remember that you can easily clean white grout because you can use bleach, and porcelain can be brought back to life again and again with mild abrasives like Softscrub or BonAmi.

 Only one source of lighting

 Some bathroom remodels even integrate symmetrical sconces into the mirror itself, eliminating the need for a separate makeup mirror.
-If you’re restoring your bathroom to the home’s original time period, make sure the lighting doesn’t offset the period-specific effect.
-Check your local used hardware stores for 19th or early 20th century lanterns, candle sconces, and vintage chandeliers.
+If you’re restoring your bathroom to the home’s original design, make sure the lighting doesn’t offset the period-specific effect.
+Check your local used hardware stores for the 19th or early 20th century lanterns, candle sconces, and vintage chandeliers.